 Decor, Vibe – They retain Bacar’s three level layout.
 Large multi-floor wine wall on one side.
 A modern clean looking bar area to the other side.
 Comfy Leather chairs, booth seating on the first floor, gray carpeting, exposed brick, counter seating by the kitchen, black suited waiters, private areas upstairs, classic jazz, and spacious seating on the second floor.
 Folks celebrating birthdays, foodies trying out the new restaurant, and other well-dressed locals were dining.

-Alexander’s is expensive, with the cheapest steak costing $37.
+Alexander’s is expensive, with the cheapest steak costing $57.
+French Dip is $24.
 The menu is quite a bit different and in some ways limited compared to the Cupertino location.
 Several classics from Cupertino are missing.
 No truffle fries, mac and cheese, or popcorn crab!
 An expensive $155 five course tasting menu available.
 Japanese and American influences are clearly visible.
 Limited selections for vegetarians.

 We opt for the expensive Waygu selections as we are satisfied with our expensive A5 grade beef exploration at 5A5 Steakhouse earlier in the year.